How To Use DuckDuckGo Bangs in Chrome

 I hopped on the DuckDuckGo (DDG) hype train some years ago.
 It lasted for about 5 months.
-Unfortunately, I can’t help to be constantly reminded how good Google site search is.
+Unfortunately, I can’t help to be constantly reminded how good the Google "site:" search is.
 A story probably for another day.

 TL;DR